davidricodias/MartianRobots/README.md

 # MartianRobots

 ## Product design
-The product will implement a CLI programmed `node`.
+The product will implement a CLI programmed in `node`.

 The entry point is `index.js`.